 Chemotherapy is usually given as a combination of drugs.
 Each drug works in a different way, and together they are more effective (usually with less side effects) than a single drug.
 Chemotherapy is usually given as several cycles, with rest periods of 1-4 weeks between each dose.
-These rest periods are to allow your body to recover from the side effects.
+These rest periods are to allow your body time to recover from the side effects.

-Chemotherapy can be given by mouth (orally, as a tablet) or into your vein (IV).
+Chemotherapy can be given by mouth (orally, as a tablet), into your vein (IV) or injected into the spinal fluid (intrathecally, see page 28).
 Chemotherapy can often be given in the hospital day ward or taken at home (if you are taking tablets).
 In some cases, you might need to be admitted to the hospital ward for a short stay to have your chemotherapy.
 Your health care team will be able to give you more information about what to expect.